-In education, wild misconceptions abound related to the concept of practice.
+What's the point of practice?
+Is some practice good and some practice harmful?
+In education, wild misconceptions abound.
 A quick search of the web yields a host of people stating problems with practice.

 The old “drill the skill” strategy of learning math facts was based solely on memory.
 Any strategy that is based solely on memory has a weak foundation.